Powerlearnproject/se-day1-assignment-MicSianat/README.md

  -Managing complexity

 Strategies to overcome these challenges:
-  -Break down complex systens into smaller components
+  - Break down complex systens into smaller components
   - Use Agile methodologies to manag: deadlines and requirements
   - Implement continuous testing and feedback